Marco Sabatini's blog

 rentalPoint(rentals)

-For plain text we have:
+For plain text:

 const textMovieReceipt = (m: PrintableMovie): string =>